pagkly/Zed/Investopedia4/What Is a Store Of Value.md

 Gold and other metals are stores of value, as their shelf lives are essentially perpetual.
 For investors, interest-bearing assets such as [[U.S. Treasury bonds]](https://www.investopedia.com/terms/t/treasurybond.asp) (T-bonds) qualify, too, because they retain their value while generating income.

-Milk, on the other hand, is a poor store of value because it will decay and become worthless.
+Milk, on the other hand, is a poor store of value because it [[Will|will]] decay and become worthless.

 ## Store Of Value Examples